meltano/handbook/src/_data-team/kpis.md

 ## APP - Average Plugin Types per Project

-Meltano's current North Star OKR to help us validate our vision and our progress towards product-market fit for Meltano as a DataOps OS.
+Meltano's current North Star OKR is to help us validate our vision and our progress towards product-market fit for Meltano as a DataOps OS.
 Our primary metric for this OKR is the average number of plugin types per project (APP).

 We want to increase APP but it's as much a tool to aid in prioritization as it is a metric we care about.